Queen Marinette

 Queen Marinette moved with her parents to the Green Bay area in the early 1800’s.
 There she met and married her first husband, John B. Jacobs, a fur trader.
 With Jacobs she had 3 children.

-In 1823 John B. Jacobs and Marinette still living in Green Bay partnered with a Mr. William Farnsworth and took over the Trading Post established by the American Fur Company near the mouth of the Menominee River in an area that at that time was known as the Menominee River District (the district was the land comprising the areas that would later become the separate cities of Marinette and Menominee.)1*
+In 1823 John B. Jacobs and Marinette still living in Green Bay partnered with a Mr. William Farnsworth and took over the Trading Post established by the American Fur Company near the mouth of the Menominee River in an area that at that time was known as the Menominee River District*1 (see Menominee River district section below.)

 Soon after arriving in the Menominee district Jacobs would leave and return to Canada.
 Never to return again.
 Marinette then married Farnsworth and had 3 more children, 2 sons and a daughter.
 Farnsworth left Queen Marinette and the district in 1831 and resettled in the Sheboygan River area.

-Marinette remained and developed the business into a large trading center and also began to purchase much of the land that would later encompass much of the city at that time.
+Queen Marinette remained and developed the business into a large trading center probably due to Marinette’s kinship with the Menominee people and to her skill as a trader.
+She often advised the Menominee on dealings with white settlers, lumber companies, and the U.S. government.
+Marinette also began to purchase much of the land that would later encompass much of the city at that time.
 Her residence pictured below was the first framed home on the Menominee river.

-The addition of Queen to Marinette’s name came about because women in those times rarely occupied the position of prominence she held in the commercial world.
-At the time of Queen Marinette’s death in 1865 she was regarded as one of the most remarkable figures in the early history of the Great Lakes region.
+The addition of Queen to Marinette’s name, came about because women in those times rarely occupied the position of prominence she held in the commercial world.
+At the time of Queen Marinette’s death in 1865 she was regarded as one of the most remarkable figures, male or female, in the early history of the Great Lakes region.

 Queen Marinette’s Home.
 First Frame House on the Menominee River.
 2125 Riverside Ave.
 Across from Trading Post.
 Built 1832.